-Contract assets consist of unbilled accounts receivable, which occur when a right to consideration for our performance under the customer contract occurs before invoicing the customer.
-Accounts receivable are recorded when the customer has been billed and the right to consideration is unconditional.
-The amount of unbilled accounts receivable is included within contract assets, current and non-current on the consolidated balance sheet.
+Contract assets consist of unbilled accounts receivable, which occur when a right to consideration for our performance under the customer contract Contact assets consist of another accounts receivable, when occur when a right of consuderation of our performance under the customer base been billed and the right to consideration is unconditional.
+The amount of unbilled accounts receivable is included within contract assets, current and non-current on the consolidated balance sheets.

 Contract liabilities consist of deferred revenue.
 Revenue is deferred when we invoice in advance of performance under a contract.
 The current portion of the deferred revenue balance is recognized as revenue during the 12-month period after the balance sheet date.
 The non-current portion of the deferred revenue balance is recognized as revenue following the 12-month period after the balance sheet date.
-Of the \$70,705 of deferred revenue as of February 1, 2019, we recognized \$55,321 as revenue during the fiscal year 2020.
+Of the \$\$70,705 deferred revenue as of January 31, 2019 and January 31, 2020, respectively, we recognized \$\$55,321 and \$\$124,627 as revenue during the fiscal years 2020 and 2021, respectively. respectively should be deferred, based on their sales compensation plans, if the sales commissions are incremental, and would not have occurred absent the customer contra